secretstartups/handbook/emergency-response/index.html.md

 * Coordinating SDR routing needs with Marketing Ops

 ## Standard process
-This is the process to follow when there is an announcement that is an emergency that will need to be sent by the marketing ops and campaigns team.
-The marketing teams will determine what platform will be used based on the information that is provided to them such as timing, list size and severity.
+This is the process to follow when there is an announcement that is an emergency that will need to be sent by the marketing ops team.
+The marketing ops team will determine what platform will be used based on the information that is provided to them such as timing, list size and severity.

 1. **Requesting team notifies that an emergency communication is needed**
 - Immediately slack #mktgops and include the incident issue and the incident slack channel.
 If there is not a prompt response, follow on-call procedures.